StewTheBrew/StewTheBrew/README.md

 # geods

-GeoDS --- Geological Data Science are a bunch of functions ready to use in python 3.x environment
+GeoDS --- Geological Data Science are a bunch of functions ready to use in python 3.x environment.

 It aims to handle and classify 3D data coming from scanning (laser scanner, photoscans...) i.e. 3D point clouds - in order to study geomechanics starting from the detection and the extraction of the main sets of discontinuities.